 The 10th Parachute Battalion in Somerby 1943-1944

 The weathercock has two holes in it but as with Burrough Court, we shall come to that later on.
-The aforementioned wartime battalion slip-
+The wartime battalion slip-

-In May 1943, the Battalion moved to Libya, ready for the coming invasion of Sicily that July.
-Much to the disgust of everyone from the CO, Lieutenant-Colonel Kenneth Smyth, downwards, the shortage of transport aircraft saw The Tenth left behind, cooling its heels in Tripoli.
+In May 1943, the Battalion moved to Libya and then to Tunisia, ready for the coming invasion of Sicily that July.
+Much to the disgust of everyone from Lieutenant-Colonel Kenneth Smyth downwards, the shortage of transport aircraft saw The Tenth left behind, cooling its heels in Tunisia.

 However, The Tenth did take part in Operation Slapstick, the invasion of mainland Italy on September 9th 1943, albeit by sea rather than air because of the continuing lack of aircraft.
-10 Para landed at Taranto with other elements of 1st Airborne Division, including 156th Parachute Battalion, which would also have a close association with Rutland, when it was stationed near The Tenth in Melton Mowbray after its withdrawal from Italy.
+10 Para landed at Taranto with other elements of 1st Airborne Division, including 156th Parachute Battalion, which would also have a close association with Leicestershire, when it was stationed near The Tenth in Melton Mowbray after its withdrawal from Italy.

 Fortunately, the landings were unopposed, the German and Italian defenders having retreated from Taranto.
-The Tenth was tasked with capturing an airfield at Gioia del Colle, some fifty kilometres up the national highway to the Adriatic port of Bari.
+The Tenth was tasked with capturing an airfield at Gioia del Colle, some fifty kilometers up the national highway to the Adriatic port of Bari.
 Approaching the small town of Castellaneta about halfway to the objective, The Tenth ran into a rear-guard defensive line set up by German paratroopers of I./Fallschirmjäger-Regiment 1.

-The ensuing fight was ferocious and Major General Hopkinson, commanding 1st Airborne Division, was killed, but The Tenth cleared the Green Devils out of Castellaneta.
-Proceeding to Gioia del Colle, the Battalion fought off attacks by skirmishers from II./FJR 4 and I./FJR 1 but managed to beat them off and capture and secure the airfield.
-The Tenth then proceeded to the ports of Bari and Brindisi.
-The regimental battle honour for Taranto covers these operations.
+The ensuing fight was ferocious and Major General Hopkinson, commanding 1st Airborne Division, was killed but The Tenth cleared the Green Devils out of Castellaneta.
+Proceeding to Gioia del Colle, elements of 10 Para Bn encountered skirmishers from II./Fallschirmjäger-Rgt 4, I./Fallschirmjäger-Rgt 1 and anti-tank gunners from III./Fallschirmjäger-Rgt 1.

-The demolition charges used to blow open the cellar door set the mansion alight.
+According to the story, demolition charges used to blow open the cellar door set the mansion alight.
 The guilty parties redeemed themselves to some extent by bravely entering the blazing building and saving as much of the furniture and contents as they could.
 They even managed to evacuate the grand piano from the ballroom, which was played with gusto on the lawn as the well-oiled young paratroopers entertained the Fire Brigade with songs, toasting them with the contents of the wine cellar.

 The people of Somerby also forgave The Tenth for shooting the weathercock on the tower of All Saints’ Church.
 There again, perhaps they were grateful: if the metallic screeching and groaning of this Victorian relic whenever the wind caught it grated on the nerves of hardened young paratroopers trying to get a decent night’s sleep, it is probably safe to presume that the villagers did not think too charitably of their weathercock either.
-They gave it away after renovation work to the tower in 1989.
+They did not replace it after renovation work to the tower in 1989.

-The weathercock was returned to Somerby in 2013 but, we note, has not been replaced on the church tower.
+The weathercock was returned to Somerby in 2014 but, we note, has not been replaced on the church tower.
 Memories die hard in the countryside.
 It must be said, mind you, that Lt Glover had nothing personal against poultry as such.
 The Lieutenant had a pet chicken called Myrtle.
 Her arrival in Lt Glover’s life was the consequence of a booze-fuelled argument about whether or not anything with wings and feathers could fly.

 Determined to prove his point, Lt Glover took Myrtle with him on an airborne exercise, tucked into his Dennison smock.
 Some distance from the ground in the valley in front of Burrough Court, Lt Glover released Myrtle, who managed to flap her wings frantically enough to avoid piling into the DZ.
 For a few seconds, the chicken flew and Lt Glover proved his claim.
 As he would also point out in later years, the RAF classes parachuting as flying although this is a stretch as Myrtle was not using a parachute.

-The story of Arnhem needs no retelling here but we should note that of the nearly 600 paratroopers of The Tenth seen off by the people of Somerby and the surrounding villages on that Sunday morning seventy-five years ago, just thirty of them returned to Somerby after the battle.
-As well as the VC awarded to Captain Lionel Queripel, one of the original Sussex regimental officers, the Battalion won numerous bravery awards during the savage fighting around Oosterbeek and Wolfheze.
+The story of Arnhem needs no retelling here but we should note that of the nearly 600 paratroopers of The Tenth seen off by the people of Somerby and the surrounding villages on that Sunday morning seventy-five years ago, just thirty-six of them returned to Somerby after the battle.
+As well as the VC awarded to Captain Lionel Queripel, one of the original Sussex Regiment officers, the Battalion won numerous bravery awards during the savage fighting around Oosterbeek and Wolfheze.

 In fairness to the Germans, they did the best they could for the British wounded but medical supplies were as scarce as other resources by that stage of the war and many wounded prisoners died as a consequence.
 Those who survived captivity and came home afterwards faced the same challenges as veterans of current conflicts in places like Iraq and Afghanistan but there was not the same understanding in those days of what we now describe as Post-Traumatic Stress Disorder.

 Never reformed, The Tenth was disbanded in November 1945.
 However, the battalion number was bestowed upon a new London-based Territorial Army unit in 1947: the 10th (City of London) Battalion, The Parachute Regiment.
-This became the 10th (V) Bn in 1967, known simply as 10 Para.
-10 Para was, as we know, disbanded in 1999 but lived on briefly as 10 Company, 4 Para.
-The White City location, once home to HQ Coy and 1 Coy, 10 Para, is now occupied by B Coy, 4 Para.
+This became the 10th (V) Bn in 1967, known simply as 10 PARA.
+10 PARA was, as we know, disbanded in 1999 but lived on briefly as 10 Company, 4 PARA.
+The White City location, once home to HQ Coy and 1 Coy, 10 PARA, is now occupied by B Coy, 4 PARA.